April Frost – Lune Rousse

 Three Saints – Saints de Glace

-In France April Frost is also associated with the Saints de Glace – Three Saints.
+In France, April Frost is also associated with the Saints de Glace – Three Saints.
+St-Mamert, St-Pancrace, St-Servais were celebrated on May 11-12-13, when late frost occurred during the half moon.

 Popular sayings related to the Saints de Glace

-Popular sayings helped farmers to remember these days.
+Popular sayings helped farmers to remember these dates.

 In some regions, where temperatures are harsher, the last frost of the year can occur later.